dwp/vault-infrastructure/README.md

 Terraform code to setup a Vault infrastructure with Consul backend for High Availability (HA).
 [Terragrunt](https://github.com/gruntwork-io/terragrunt) is used as a wrapper to our terraform code to put dependencies between folders and execute all folders.

 ## Vault Infrastructure Layout
-The code for Vault Infrastructure is divided into three functions
+The code for Vault Infrastructure is divided into three functions:
-1. Basic AWS Infrastructure
+1. Basic AWS Infrastructure.
-2. Consul Backend
+2. Consul Backend.
-3. Vault Cluster
+3. Vault Cluster.

 ## How is it structured
 * Code is separated into folders based on its function and requirement: